Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 To create a basic scenario using the AdnMuscle deformer, start with a scene with the following elements:

- - An animated rig.
+ - An animation rig.
- - A simulated mesh.
+ - A geometry representing the muscle to simulate.

 In this case the proposed example is to simulate a biceps in an animated full body rig.
 The AdnMuscle deformer will be applied to the mesh of the biceps.